Scholarships are a great way to help you pay for the cost of your education.

-Incoming freshman are automatically considered for $1,000 to $7,000 annual scholarships - as much as $28,000 for four years of enrollment as full-time students, provided funding is available.
+Incoming freshman are automatically considered for up to $7,000 in annual scholarships - as much as $28,000 for four years of enrollment as full-time students, provided funding is available.
 These merit-based scholarships are determined by your high school GPA and SAT/ACT scores at the time of admission.

 Priority consideration for scholarships is given to those whose application is received by Dec.
 1. To see if you qualify for a scholarship, click here.